divya-nayan/LLM-Chatbot/README.md

 - Type your message in the input field
 - The AI will respond using both general knowledge and your uploaded documents
 - Chat history is preserved across sessions
-- Powered by Groq's ultra-fast inference
+- Powered by advanced AI inference

 ### 3. Knowledge Base Search
 - Click on "Knowledge Base" in the sidebar